 For decades, jokes have been made about being able to breathe underwater.
 For decades, jokes have been made about being able to talk to fish.
 And for decades, jokes have been made about being able to swim extremely fast.

-You may not agree with me, but a superhero who can control 70% of the Earth’s surface makes that superhero one of the world’s most powerful beings.
-Therefore, putting underwater control on this traditional superhero powers list a no-brainer.
+70% You may not agree with me, but a superhero who controls 70% of the Earth’s surface makes that superhero one of the world’s most powerful.
+Therefore, putting underwater control on this traditional superhero powers list is a no-brainer.

-Of all the traditional superhero powers, very few have transcended comic books quite like telekinesis.
-Actually, of all the superheroes who possess telekinesis, very few have transcended comic books quite like Jean Grey.
+Very few of the traditional superhero powers have transcended comic books quite like telekinesis.
+Of all the superheroes who possess telekinesis, very few have transcended comic books quite like Jean Grey.
 Love her or hate her, Jean’s impact on comic books is unrivaled.

 2. Elemental Control